johnnynu/chaosfiles/README.md

 ## Architecture

-The ChaosFiles architecture leverages several AWS services to provide a scalable and robust file sharing solution:
+The architecture leverages several AWS services to provide a scalable and robust file sharing solution:

 - Amazon Cognito for user authentication and authorization
 - Amazon S3 for file storage